skinny85/eol-blog/content/articles/2024/graal-truffle-tutorial-part-15-exceptions.md

 we finished the implementation of classes in EasyScript, our simplified subset of JavaScript.

-But there is an important kind of class that has additional capabilities in many languages:
+But there is an important subset of classes that have additional capabilities in many languages:
 [exceptions](https://en.wikipedia.org/wiki/Exception_handling).
 These are special objects that are used for signaling error conditions that the given piece of code does not know how to handle.